GSA/smartpay-website/src/content/resources/publications.md

 - [View All Business Line Publications](/resources/publications/all-business-lines).

 ## Videos
-- Videos covering a wide range of GSA SmartPay topics, including how a transaction works, refunds, cardless payments, fraud prevention and more.
+- Videos covering a wide range of GSA SmartPay topics, including how a transaction works, refunds, cardless payments, fraud prevention, and more.

 - [View Videos](/resources/publications/videos).